HealthFree

 What does a high anion gap mean?

-A high anion gap usually indicates metabolic acidosis caused by the addition of unmeasured acids, such as in diabetic ketoacidosis, lactic acidosis, or certain toxic ingestions.
+A high anion gap usually indicates metabolic acidosis caused by unmeasured acids, such as in diabetic ketoacidosis (DKA), lactic acidosis, renal failure (uremia), or toxic ingestions like methanol or ethylene glycol.

 Most clinical practices use the formula without potassium.
 If you include it, the normal range shifts higher (typically 12 to 16 mEq/L).